UPDATE AS OF 4/2/2020: The April 1st webinar can be accessed HERE.

 - The nonprofit organization has local support and community ownership.

-- The nonprofit organization collaborates with businesses and other social service organizations to improve service delivery and create measurable outcomes.
+- The nonprofit organization collaborates with businesses and other social service organizations to improve service delivery and create measurable impact.

-Applicants must have a Reviewed (viewable) portrait in the Central Florida Foundation’s Nonprofit Search by the application deadline of April 14, 2017.
-First time portrait submission and any updates to existing portraits must be submitted to the Central Florida Foundation staff by March 15, 2017 at 5:00 pm to be eligible for funding.
+Applicants must have a Reviewed (viewable) portrait in the Central Florida Foundation’s Nonprofit Search by the application deadline.
+First time portrait submission and any updates to existing portraits must be submitted to the Central Florida Foundation staff by March 6, 2020 at 5:00 pm to be eligible for funding.
 To establish a portrait or learn more about updates, refer to the “Eligibility Requirements” below.